-Take a company that wants to design an algorithm that measures and predicts sales on their online store.
-They might start with the intention to compare the amount of visitors with how many transactions there are.
+Take a company that wants to design an algorithm that measures and predicts sales on its online store.
+They might start with the intention to compare the number of visitors with how many transactions there are.
 This will generate a conversion rate, which is certainly useful, but it would be far more relevant if your developers adjust the algorithm to measure where the users are coming from, how much time they spend looking at particular products, what they add or remove from their shopping cart or whether or not they explore related or different products while on the site.

 Initial Testing and Further Development

 Once your company has developed actionable metrics and communicated them to the development team, the next step to properly plan for machine learning projects involves an initial testing stage.
 Think of it as a tentative exploration period where your POC model is built as an API and explored to see if it lives up to initial expectations.
 This can take up to a month or two to do comprehensively.

 After this, the development stage starts in earnest.
 With all of your metrics and initial planning in place, your developers will be able to start working on the algorithms and subjecting them to ongoing testing.
 Ideally this kind of testing happens after every sprint.
 With everything closely being monitored, your team will be able to spot unexpected consequences (which always happen when we talk about machine learning) regularly and nip them in the bud.